epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-fails-at-pangrams.md

 </details>

-And it manages to quote a correct well-known pangram.
+It identifies that the phrase is indeed missing the Ñ (even though it's also missing many other letters), and it manages to quote a correct well-known pangram.
 Yay!

 Then i ask it to come up with a novel pangram: